-During this lesson, students learn about the history and effects of the rock jetty that was built at the mouth of the Saco River (just down the beach from The Ecology School) in Camp Ellis.
+During this lesson, students learn about the history and effects of the rock jetty that was built at the mouth of the Saco River in Camp Ellis.
 Students witness firsthand the erosion that has taken place, investigate why the jetty was built and explore how it has disrupted the natural cycle as well as the human community.

 Town Meeting (Residential, Field Trip or Classroom)

 Our Town Meeting lesson is a complimentary lesson to the Camp Ellis Erosion Study lesson, but can also be conducted as a field trip or classroom program.
 In this lesson, students have an opportunity to role play the various groups affected by the jetty and the erosion it causes.
 During the Town Meeting, students will not only need their ecological knowledge, but also their ability to debate and study a situation from many angles.
 After a lively discussion, students will work together to create a compromise solution.